Untold01/SheetWise/README.md

 ### SheetWise
-Hey there, it's a personal project I built to brush up my data structures and algorithms skills.
+Hey Developers, I built a personal project to improve my data structures and algorithms skills.

-Basically it's an Excel clone built using pure HTML, CSS and Vanilla JS and no framework or library used.
+Basically it's an Excel clone built using pure HTML, CSS, and Vanilla JS, and no framework or library is used.